felix-lang/felix/doc/articles/unique.rst

 one.
 The first one has to be alive to start, and the second one has to be dead.
 After the assignment, the first one is dead and the second one is alive.
 Life has been moved from one variable to another.
+We actually say that we have transfered `ownership`, as if you have a dog in a kennel and then give the dog as a gift to a friend (who puts it in another kennel, or lets it sleep on the sofa).

 Taking the address of a variable does not kill it, which means if you do take the address you must only